canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

-Host your own APT News
+Host your own APT news
 **********************

+APT news is used to deliver messages related to APT updates.
+However, it can also be used to display custom messages within the ``apt upgrade`` command to your users.

 In this tutorial, you will learn how to host your own APT news and how to configure your Ubuntu machines to use it.

-APT news is used to display custom messages within the ``apt upgrade`` command, and can be a good way of delivering messages that are related to APT updates to users.

 ..
 Why we use Multipass + command to install it
 .. include:: ./common/install-multipass.txt

-Tutorial Architecture
+Tutorial overview
 =====================

 To demonstrate how APT news works, we will create three containers inside a